jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

 specify the column names corresponding to each of the following variables:

 - __Series Identifiers__: One or more columns that uniquely identify each individual series.
-To calculate an effect size for several series within a single study, the series identifier might be a column for case name or pseudonym.
-To calculate an effect size for several studies that each contained several cases, the series identifiers would need to include a variable listing the source study and a variable with each case name or pseudonym.
-If some series had multiple phase pairs (such as an ABAB design) and you wanted to calculate a separate effect size for each phase pair, you would need to include a variable specifying phase pair membership.
+To estimate an effect size for several series within a single study, the series identifier might be a column for case name or pseudonym.
+To estimate an effect size for several studies that each contained several cases, the series identifiers would need to include a variable listing the source study and a variable with each case name or pseudonym.
+If some series had multiple phase pairs (such as an ABAB design) and you wanted to estimate a separate effect size for each phase pair, you would need to include a variable specifying phase pair membership.

 - __Phase Indicator__: A column of phase indicators.
 For example, this might be a column where every entry for a